aimacode/aima-java/aimax-osm/README.txt

 So the viewer classes can also be used as stand-alone library for building general OSM applications.

-In the current version, relation entities are ignored and the size of the map should be limited to about a million nodes to avoid long loading times.
+In the current version, relation entities are still ignored and the size of the map when using the default representation should be limited to about a million nodes to avoid long loading times.
 For example, detailed maps of cities like Berlin can be loaded and displayed without any problem if enough heap space is provided (VM argument -Xmx500M).

 Getting started: Run one of the applications in the
 <code>aimax.osm.applications</code> package.
 If no map is displayed